Stephanie1125/googlestep/week2/week2_hw_q1q2q3_detail/README.md

 The thing is that we need to keep track the order and time for each pair (URL, webpage).
 That's why we need a linked list because hash table itself does not have a concept of "order".

-We need to combain the idea of dictionary with a double-linked list to make the time tracking possible.
+We need to combine the idea of dictionary with a double-linked list to make the time tracking possible.

 Here is the idea: